 Ranging calibration

 A PD with a UWB PHY that supports ranging may optionally include the ability to dynamically characterize the internal delays that give rise to the phyTxRmarkerOffset and phyRxRmarkerOffset quantities.
 These quantities represent the propagation time from the internal transmit timestamp to the transmit antenna, and the propagation time from the receive antenna to the internal receiver timestamp.
-The MLME.Calibrate primitives are defined to support the characterization of these delays.
+The MLME-CALIBRATE primitives are defined to support the characterization of these delays.

-MLME.Calibrate.Request
+MLME-CALIBRATE.request